 The development of toothpaste as we know it today started in the late 1800’s.
 Prior to the 1850’s, toothpaste was usually a powder.
 In 1873 Colgate began mass production of toothpaste in jars and introduced the modern-day tube of toothpaste in the 1890’s.

-Up until 1945 toothpaste contained soap, after that soap was replaced by a compound of ingredients such as Sodium Lauryl Sulphate to make the paste smoother and less abrasive, and this ingredient is still used today.
+Up until 1945 toothpaste contained soap, after that soap was replaced by a compound of ingredients such as Sodium Lauryl Sulphate, and this ingredient is still used today.
 Fluoride toothpaste was introduced in 1914 to help prevent tooth decay.
-In the second half of the 20th century toothpaste was developed to help prevent or treat specific diseases and conditions, such as teeth sensitivity.
+In the second half of the 20th century toothpaste formulas were developed to help prevent or treat specific diseases and conditions, such as teeth sensitivity.
 And the current trend is the demand for toothpaste that whitens teeth and gives them an iridescent shine.
-A new ingredient called Triclosan provides another level of protection against cavities, plaque, gum disease, and bad breath (yes, it’s OK in toothpaste, but no longer allowed in soaps per FDA rulings.)
+A new ingredient called Triclosan provides another level of protection against cavities, plaque, gum disease, and bad breath (yes, it’s allowed in toothpaste, but no longer allowed in soaps per FDA rulings.)

 What is Tooth Soap?